deysitirado36/Latin102/translation3.md

 D. Translation

-7. He cleaned the stable of king Augeas in one day, the greater part, while Iovis was his helper,
+7. He cleaned the stable of king Augeas in one day, a greater part while Iovis was his helper,

 8. m